heremaps/gluecodium/docs/lime_markdown.md

 >**Important:** return values (except `Void`) and parameters of functions must be documented.
 If appropriate comment is
 > missing for any parameter or return value, then Gluecodium will raise warning or error depending on `werror` flag.
+>
+> In order to enable warning-as-error flag to prevent introduction of new comments for functions, which do not meet the
+> requirements please use `LimeFunctionDocs` value for `werror` flag.

 Example:
 ```